polyadic/funcky-lexer/README.md

 ## Example

-Here is simple working example how you would write a simple lexer for a arithmetic parser.
+Here is simple working example how you would write a simple lexer for an arithmetic parser.

 Define your tokens by marking them with the `IToken` interface.